Should you buy a house? 8 signs you’re ready to stop renting

 5. You have enough set aside for maintenance costs

 When a pipe bursts or the air conditioner goes out in a rental unit, you don’t have to worry about paying for it.
 (That’s the landlord’s responsibility.)
-The same goes for property taxes, routine maintenance and homeowners insurance.
+The same goes for property taxes and routine maintenance expenses.

 6. You’re going through a major life change

 Many renters decide to purchase a home after a major life event, such as getting married, says Henry Yoshida, a certified financial planner and CEO of Rocket Dollar, a Texas-based provider of self-directed retirement accounts.
 A growing family, a new job and children leaving the nest are other common catalysts for people to buy a home.